Hook restriction coefficients: Preliminaries

 \section{Preliminaries}

+This section recalls basic facts about compositions, partitions and tableau, and summarises the representation theory of symmetric groups and character polynomials.
+The reader is referred to \cite{fulton1991representation} for a comprehensive exposition of representation theory, to \cite{james_1984} specifically for symmetric groups, and to the work of Church, Ellenberg and Farb in \cite{MR3357185} on FI-modules and character polynomials.

-A \defn{composition} is a finite sequence of positive integers.
-The \defn{size} of a composition is the sum of its parts, while its \defn{length} is the number of parts.
-We denote the size and length of a composition $\lambda$ by $|\lambda|$ and $l(\lambda)$ respectively.
-A composition is depicted by its Young diagram, as in Figure \ref{fig:yngd}.
+A \defn{composition} is a finite sequence of \emph{nonnegative} integers.
+The \emph{size} of a composition is the sum of its parts, while the \emph{length} of a composition is the number of parts.
+We denote the size of a composition $\alpha$ by $|\alpha|$, and its length by $l(\lambda)$.
+We also use $\alpha \vDash n$ to denote that $\alpha$ is a composition of $n$.

-A \defn{partition} is a composition whose terms are in nonincreasing order.
-We express that $\lambda$ is a partition of $n$ by $\lambda \vdash n$.
-The set of all partitions is denoted $\text{Par}$.
-For each positive integer $i$, let $x_i(\lambda)$ be the number of occurences of $i$ in $\lambda$.
-Then $\lambda$ may be represented in the \defn{exponential notation} by $\lambda= 1^{x_1(\lambda)}2^{x_2(\lambda)}\dotsb$.
-Partitions of the form $(a+1,1^b)$ are called \defn{hook partitions}.
-They are denoted in Frobenius notation as $(a|b)$.
-The \defn{conjugate} of a partition $\lambda$ is the partition corresponding to the Young diagram obtained by reflecting the Young diagram of $\lambda$ along the main diagonal.
-It is denoted by $\lambda^t$.

-Since the set of irreducible representations of $S_n$ is indexed by partitions of $n$, so too is the set of its conjugacy classes.
-Given a permutation $\sigma$ in $S_n$, define